 Much attention has been given to the impact of the most widely used pesticide class—the systemic neonicotinoids—on honey bee health (3, 7, 36, 38, 40, 42, 69-71).
 These water-soluble systemic pesticides worth $2.62 billion US (43) were relatively rare in bee bread, appearing in 5.2% of samples.
 Our results are in line with previous studies that found limited neonicotinoids in the hive matrix (Migratory paper, (13, 68).
 Imidacloprid, the most commonly applied neonicotinoid with 5,450 tons estimated to have been sold worldwide in 2008 (72) appeared in 2.2% of our bee bread samples, similar to the 0.8% detection rate reported in Lambert et al. (2013) from hive entrance trapped pollen in Western France, yet significantly lower than the 12.1% detection rate found in trapped pollen collected in Connecticut (27).
+Notably, neonicotonoid residue is associated with those apiaries near larger average corn and orange acres, two crops with high percent of neonicotinoid use.
+Further, neonicotinoid residue is generally found at the time of field crop planting.
 Analyzed with a LOD of 1 ppb, it is remarkable that such a widely used pesticide which translocates into the nectar and pollen of flowering plants (73) does not appear more frequently in the stored bee bread if honey bees are collecting neonicotinoid contaminated pollen (74).
 Perhaps pollen storage and the conversion into partially fermented bee bread reduce the neonicotinoid load found in trapped pollen, an avenue of research worth further study.
 Highly toxic neonicotinoids may induce sublethal effects on honey bee health at the maximum (clothianidin, imidacloprid, and thiacloprid) and mean (clothianidin) concentrations detected (Table 1).
 Samples from Nebraska (NE), in the heart of the US corn belt, had significantly more neonicotinoid residues than any other state.
 In these samples thiamethoxam frequently co-occured with clothianidin; the former can easily be cleaved to the latter after application on the plant or when ingested by insects (47), making it difficult to determine if the NE corn fields were pretreated with thiamethoxam, some of which was then cleaved to clothianidin, or if different fields within foraging distance of the hives had been treated with the individual neonicotinoids.
 These two neonicotinoids only co-occurred in NE, though thiamethoxam was detected in 6 samples without clothianidin in other states.